Let’s face it, the translation market is full of freelancers.

 What to Include

 There’s no one perfect way to make a resume.
 However, looking at some general recommendations can be useful.

 There are certain parts of a CV that every employer expects to see.
 Therefore, some aspects should be included wherever you send your CV.

 ● Since recruiters need to contact you somehow, do not forget to leave your contact information: full name, e-mail address, telephone numbers.
 Your home address and date of birth are optional.

 ● All the necessary educational information.
 The main information here is information about your bachelor’s and master’s degrees.
-Most employers in the US have criteria based on a GPA, which means some employers prefer to hire candidates with a GPA starting at a certain point.
+For instance, most employers in the US have criteria based on a GPA, which means some employers prefer to hire candidates with a GPA starting at a certain point.
 So it could be a competitive advantage if you calculate your GPA and mention it in your CV.

 ● Any relevant work experience.
 Make a list of all the jobs you have had in order, making sure that everything you mentioned is relevant for the job for which you are applying.
 It is standard practice to organize employment history from most to least recent.